-Misgendering is the act of labelling someone with the wrong gender.
+Misgendering is the act of labelling someone with the wrong gender identity.
 It can happen in many different ways.

 However it happens, being misgendered feels terrible.